_JPG.jpg)

 Here's where you can get a glimpse of what we're doing now, or hope to do in the near future.

-A small, but enthusiastic, group is departing for Guatemala June 11, returning June 18.
+A small but enthusiastic group returned from Guatemala June 18.

 Watch for postings on Facebook and Instagram!